Jericho/Picton.Messaging/README.md

 ## About

-Picton.Messaging is a C# library containing a high performance message processor (also known as a message "pump") designed to process messages from an Azure storage queue as efficiently as possible.
+Picton.Messaging is a C# library containing a high performance message processor (also known as a message "pump") designed to process messages from Azure storage queues as efficiently as possible.

 I created Picton.Mesaging because I needed a way to process a large volume of messages from Azure storage queues as quickly and efficiently as possible.
 I searched for a long time, but I could never find a solution that met all my requirements.